The four fold bet explained

 It’s because of this that having the four fold bet explained means that many newcomers are instantly drawn to this betting option.

 However, it’s worth remembering that it can be very difficult to land four winners in a four fold bet.
+After all, to make your selections, different events must be factored in and this isn’t always so easy.
 But with such profitable winnings, there are many punters who are more than keen to try their luck with this potentially lucrative betting system.

 Popular variations on the four fold bet